Bisquit-Dubouché Bottle Catalogue (last updated Dec 4, 2022)

 Somestimes only the name Bisquit is printed in capitals on the bottle, but most of the time you can spot Dubouché or Ricard somewhere mentioned too.
 It could be only BD&Co or the Bisquit-Dubouché signature.

 The most used emblem on Bisquit bottles is the portrait of Saint Martial, patron saint of Limoges.
-They choose this emblem already in 1851.
+They chose this emblem already in 1851.
 In 1923 Bisquit chooses a griffion as their emblem.
 This is used quite often on the modern bottles.
-In 1951 they become official supplier to the Royal Court of England, King George VI and this also is portrayed a lot on their bottles.
+In 1951 they become official supplier to the Royal Court of England, King George VI and this also is portrayed a lot on their bottles (mostly to the late King, because he died in 1952.)
 They also have been supplier for the Dutch court (Prince Bernard des Pays Bas).

 In 1965 Bisquit moved to the Chateau de Lignères in Rouillac, a chateau that sometimes is used on the bottles.
 This chateau now belongs to Martell.
 The head-quarters of Bisquit is presently located in Chateau Bisquit in the city of Cognac.